drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

 they die.

  * End the current moon.
- * There should be 2 cards.
  * There should be no "Berry" card.
  * There should be no "Villager" card.
  * There should be 1 "Bush" card.

-Wait, there are two cards, but, only one bush.
-Which is the other card?
+Wait, what is that other card that we can see?

  * There should be 1 "Corpse" card.

-It's a corpse.
+It's a corpse!
 Your villager died, and you only have a corpse now.